MatzFan/gis_scraper/README.md

 If the layer is type 'Feature Layer', a single file of JSON data will be saved (named the same as the layer).
 If the layer is type 'Group Layer', the sub-group structure is traversed recursively thus: Directories for each sub-group layer are created and JSON data files for each constituent feature layer written to them.

 **Output to a database**

+Valid database config options must be set.
+The following command will convert JSON files, create tables for each layer (& sub-layers, if any) and import the data.

 ```
 layer.output_to_db